 The hostel offers mostly shared rooms but each feels like an intimate loft.
 There are no bunk beds and each room is a fun travel-related theme.
 Like the adventurous Africa room with leopard walls or the Space room with UFO shaped lamps (and private ensuite).

-There is one double room (the Japan room) and the India room where we stayed is a loft bedroom – it’s not entirely private but it is sectioned off to feel like your own space with separate stairs to enter.
-The ceiling is lower but I’m short anyway so it didn’t bother me much.
+The Japan room is a double room – cozy and private, perfect for couples.
+The India room where we stayed is a loft bedroom – it is not entirely private but it is sectioned off to feel like your own space with separate stairs to enter.
+The ceiling is low in the India room but I’m short anyway so it didn’t bother me much.

 It couldn’t be in a better location.
 The hostel and the apartments are in Budapest’s 13th District on the Pest side of the city, central enough to walk to the metro, go for a run along the Danube, or take in a Turkish bath.
 It’s in a residential area with a primary school nearby, supermarket, and lots of cafes where locals hangout.